 A basic tenet of good library public relations is to seize every possible opportunity to penetrate the consciousness of the general public and community leaders with a positive message about the library.
 The over arching theme of library history public relations is that the library has been in the business of changing lives and improving the quality of life for the residents of your community for a long time, and that it continues to build on that heritage.

 After a basic or compete library history has been compiled (or even before), the library should take advantage opportunities to put your library's history in front of the public.
 Special library anniversaries are obviously a major opportunity, but those don't come around that often.
 Other occasions that lend themselves to promoting your library through history include national events such as National Library Week, Archives Month.
-Preservation Month, ALA Preservation Week, National Bookmobile Day, and National History Day.
+ALA Preservation Week, National Bookmobile Day, and National History Day.
 The library can tie its history into other major library anniversaries.
 In 2000 libraries throughout Wisconsin and the nation helped the Library of Congress celebrate its bicentennial.
-This year is 175th anniversary of the birth of Andrew Carnegie who helped fund 65 libraries in Wisconsin.
-This is an opportunity to promote library history if your community benefited from a Carnegie grant.
-The Wisconsin Library Association will have its 120th anniversary in 2011 and its 125 anniversary in 2016, both provide opportunities to tie your library's history to this influential library organization.
+The year 2010 was the 175th anniversary of the birth of Andrew Carnegie who helped fund 65 libraries in Wisconsin.
+That was a great opportunity to promote library history for those communities that benefited from a Carnegie grant.
+The Wisconsin Library Association will celebrate its 125th anniversary in 2016.
+This will provide opportunities to tie your library's history to this influential library organization.

 The library doesn't need to have a major anniversary or occasion to promote its history.
 Library history can be incorporated into the library's ongoing marketing plan especially using Library 2.0 techniques.